 Andrew Gladstone-Highland – Harvest Therapy Center

-1. (A) Social media provides each of us with small doses of positive self-esteem – “A lot of people liked my post!”
+- (A) Social media provides each of us with small doses of positive self-esteem – “A lot of people liked my post!”
 We get little hits of positive brain chemicals when we see good feedback on social media, when we are getting the attention we have been seeking.
-The problem is that the process can become addictive, we can become addicted to the attention and the small, harvest therapy centermanufactured doses of self-esteem that we receive.
+The problem is that the process can become addictive, we can become addicted to the attention and the small, manufactured doses of self-esteem that we receive.

 (B) Social media can also be a means for us to dissociate.
 Dissociating means that we go to a different, less alert state of consciousness – everyone dissociates when they daydream, “zone out,” or get lost in thought.
 The problem is that zoning out in this way can be a way to escape real life and its many complications – people avoid the problems of real life in many other ways as well, through watching TV, going online, working out all the time, or using substances.
 There’s nothing wrong with some amount of this kind of escape, but like anything, it can become too much.